Adversus Judaeos: Other Adversus Iudaeos literature

 Other documents also form part of the Adversus Iudaeos literature.
 These include Tertullian or Pseudo-Tertullian's own Adversus Iudaeos, Pseudo-Gregory of Nyssa's Testimonies Against The Jews, the Adversus Iudaeos texts in the literature of medieval Russia.
-Schreckenberg sees in the popular anti-semitic references, such as anti-usurer poetry by the Rhineland poet Muskatblut an extension of Adversus Iudaeos texts.
+Schreckenberg sees in the popular antisemitic references, such as anti-usurer poetry by the Rhineland poet Muskatblut an extension of Adversus Iudaeos texts, though there is no evidence that Chrysostom’s sermons about the Jews had yet been translated.
 Even Eusebius' Demonstratio against paganism.

 Samuel Krauss, Jean Juster and later Marcel Simon argued that the Adversus Iudaeos literature is a form of continuation of earlier Jewish-Christian encounters, specifically until the reign of Julian in 361, though other writers see the documents as more about strengthening Christian self-identity.